-Table 2 shows the Spearman's rank correlation coefficient r_s for the six comparisons (and the number of considered publications).
-The consistently high r_s of at least 0.88 demonstrate high correlations (Cohen, 1988) between NCS values from the databases.
+Table 2 shows Spearman's rank correlation coefficients $r_s$ for the six comparisons (and the number of publications considered).
+The consistently high $r_s$ of at least 0.88 demonstrate high correlations (Cohen, 1988) between NCS values from the databases.

 Table 2.
-Spearman's rank correlation coefficient r_s (below the diagonal) with respect to NCS values from four databases and numbers of considered publications (above the diagonal).
+Spearman's rank correlation coefficient $r_s$ (below the diagonal) with respect to NCS values from four databases and numbers of publications considered (above the diagonal).